Panna Fredda: Origin

 The band formed in 1967 as a six-piece playing in Roman nightclubs, initially under the name 'I Figli del Sole', but later changed to 'I Vun Vun' after the club where they performed most often.
-After talks with the record company Vedette, they released their sax and horn players and changed their name to Panna Fredda.
+After talks with Vedette (record label), they let their sax and horn players go and changed their name to Panna Fredda.
 In 1970 they released their first single Strisce rosse/Delerio for Vedette, and in the same year a second single Una luce accesa troverai/Vedo lei followed.

 The first line-up of the band was Angelo Giardinelli, Giorgio Brandi, Carlo Bruno and Filippo Carnevale.
 However this version soon dissolved, with three of the four band members leaving for various reasons.
 The second line-up retained Angelo Giardinelli, and added Lino Stopponi, Pasquale "Windy" Cavallo and Roberto Balocco.
 This line-up recorded their sole album Uno but their record company delayed the release until 1971 and provided very little marketing support.
 As a consequence the album was not successful and the group disbanded.
 Uno was recorded in 1970 making it "one of the first classics of Italian progressive rock."